149203/mikezetlow/README.md

 </figcaption>
 ```

+## Ratings

+### 500s

+The top 5 - 10 articles on the site have a rating in the 500s, most popular highest.
+As of last commit:

+590: Everyone hates a redesign

+570: What I learned leading my first team and winning at Startup Weekend

+550: How to handle all the information life throws at you

+540: Ben Denzer and I smash through an online JavaScript test

+530: Designing software for the next generation of insurance professionals

+510: How to design colors for your app with Adobe Illustrator—plus 3 free palettes

+### 400

+These are above average articles.

+### 300

+These are average articles.

 ## Headings

 The highest heading in a post is `##`.
 The next highest is `###` and so on.